benweare/GiveMeED/README.md

 GiveMeED has been used successfully with a JEOL 2100Plus TEM with Gatan OneView Camera and JEOL 2100F TEM with Gatan K3 camera.
 It should work with any TEM using a Gatan camera that has “In-Situ” (video) mode and an installation of DigitalMicrograph.

 ## Reference
 These scripts are associated with the following publicatons, please include a citation in your own works if you found these scripts useful: http://arxiv.org/abs/2507.10247

+## Requirements

+GiveMeED requires an installation of DigitalMicrograph (version 3.5 or higher) controlling a Gatan camera with InSitu recording mode (K3, OneView, etc).
+For offline usage, see the faux function library approach suggested by Dave Mitchell on his scripting website: http://www.dmscripting.com

+The export_insitu Python module requires an installation of DigitalMicrograph with Python scripting support (v.
+3.5 or higher).
+The module should be installed to the conda environment used by DigitalMicrograph (see the DigitalMicrograph manual for how to customise the DigitalMicrograph conda environment).

 ## Installation